 Due to the large biodiversity of cetacean species inhabiting its waters, the Aegean Sea is considered an incredibly important marine area.
-Archipelagos Institute conducts a study about the influence of environmental factors on the spatial distribution of dolphins.
-In particular, this study is focused on two dolphin species that are facing a dramatic decline in population and are becoming conservation priorities within the Mediterranean Sea: the short-beaked common dolphin (Delphinus delphis) and the common bottlenose dolphin (Tursiops truncatus).
+Archipelagos Institute is conducting a study about the influence of environmental factors on the spatial distribution of dolphins.
+In particular, this study is focused on two dolphin species that are facing a dramatic population decline and are becoming conservation priorities within the Mediterranean Sea namely: the short-beaked common dolphin (Delphinus delphis) and the common bottlenose dolphin (Tursiops truncatus).
 Studying the spatial distribution of these cetaceans can provide critical habitat data which is essential for enabling further conservation pursuits.

 The study is using GAM software, the most accurate habitat modelling technique for D. delphis.
-The preliminary results of the present study have shown, for the first time in the Mediterranean Sea, a preference for the species D. delphis toward areas close to the shore (<4km) with a very gentle slope (<1.3°).
-The modelling is also performed for T. truncatus but do not show any reliable results.
+The preliminary results of the present study have shown, for the first time in the Mediterranean Sea, that D. delphis prefer areas close to the shore (<4km) with a very gentle slope (<1.3°).
+The modelling was also performed for T. truncatus but it did not show any reliable results.

-The Archipelagos Marine Mammal Team is currently expanding the study to include different seasons and a wider habitat range in order to contribute more representative data to characterize the critical habitat.
+The Archipelagos Marine Mammal Team is currently expanding this study to include different seasons and a wider habitat range in order to contribute more representative data to characterise the critical habitat.
 Continued evaluation is required to start developing stronger conservation strategies for these two cetacean key species.

 MSc Ecology Engineering and Biodiversity Management, University of Montpellier, France